 Sofia Lorenzo became an attorney with KIND in January 2016.
 Prior to joining KIND, she worked as an immigration attorney with Northern Virginia Family Service in Falls Church, Virginia, and as a Washington College of Law-J.D.
 Distinguished Fellow with Ayuda in Washington, D.C.
 Sofia received her J.D. in 2014 from the American University, Washington College of Law.
 She received the Dean’s Award for Professional Responsibility for her work as a student attorney with the Immigrant Justice Clinic.
 As a law student, Sofia interned with Ayuda, the Legal Aid Justice Center, and the Legal Aid Society of the District of Columbia.
 She received her B.A. in Latin American Studies from George Mason University in 2011.

 Prior to joining KIND, Jessalyn worked in Boston as a court-appointed attorney for children and parents involved in child protection proceedings, students facing school offender and truancy petitions, and adults in mental health guardianship and commitment cases.
 Through her casework, Jessalyn was able to familiarize herself with reporting procedures for allegations of child abuse and neglect, services focused on reunification and permanency, and the difficulties faced by families and children in obtaining supports.
 Jessalyn was selected as a Super Lawyers Rising Star for the Boston area in 2018.
-Jessalyn is active in other professional organizations, serving in varying capacities for the Washington Council of Lawyers and writing Practice Point pieces for the American Bar Association’s Children’s Rights Litigation Committee related to child welfare and education topics.
-Jessalyn is a DC-area native and earned her JD from Northeastern University School of Law in Boston.
-She has a BA in Communication Arts and Sciences with a minor in Business from Pennsylvania State University.
+Jessalyn is active in other professional organizations, participating in various capacities with the Washington Council of Lawyers and in advocacy roles pertaining to the welfare of undocumented residents in Washington D.C.
+She has previously written Practice Point pieces for the American Bar Association’s Children’s Rights Litigation Committee.
+Jessalyn is a DC-area native and earned her JD from Northeastern University School of Law in Boston and her BA from Pennsylvania State University.

 Ingrid Rosales Zavala